 - A more up-to-date and faster core processor - Larger NVRAM.
 Backup/Restore images now 256K instead of 128K.
-As a result, the XMODEM backup/restore now takes twice as long compared to previous versions. - User session timeout extended to 30 minutes from 15 minutes to accomadate for XMODEM backup and restore. - Voice port settings.
-The IMACS-200 now automatically sets the default to u_law or a_law depending on the WAN type selected. - Time of Day removed from the login screen caused some terminal emulator programs to hang onto the login screen. - Repetitive garbage on the login screen could cause a system restart. - In certain test screens, injecting a tone actually came out on the wrong port. - Second telnet access now rejected, instead of eventually timing out. - Enhance the telnet packet algorithm to provide better packet security. - OWAN now added to the Zhone MIB files (new MIBS) - The introduction of a new Ringing Generator - The OWAN card transmit levels are changed to -10dB. - Many SNMP changes to support the new EMS, Telenium by MegaSys.
+As a result, the XMODEM backup/restore now takes twice as long compared to previous versions. - User session timeout extended to 30 minutes from 15 minutes to accommodate for XMODEM backup and restore. - Voice port settings.
+The IMACS-200 now automatically sets the default to u\law or a\law depending on the WAN type selected. - Time of Day removed from the login screen caused some terminal emulator programs to hang onto the login screen. - Repetitive garbage on the login screen could cause a system restart. - In certain test screens, injecting a tone actually came out on the wrong port. - Second telnet access now rejected, instead of eventually timing out. - Enhance the telnet packet algorithm to provide better packet security. - OWAN now added to the Zhone MIB files (new MIBS) - The introduction of a new Ringing Generator - The OWAN card transmit levels are changed to -10dB.